This The Beach summary looks at one of my favourite novels and which I feel is much better than the film version of the book.

 The novel raises some important philosophical questions that are important to consider.
 One is that we can run from our problems, but we often bring them with us.

 Another is that no matter how much you think the grass may be greener on the other side, sometimes it isn’t.

 I’m sure many of us have fantasised about retiring to an island paradise and living an idyllic life.
 This may seem like a good idea in our imagination, but as The Beach demonstrates, the reality might not match up to our expectations.

 Anyone that is travelling long term or has done so in the past should read this book.
-It’s an anlightening look at backpacking and what it entials.
+It’s an enlightening look at backpacking and what it entails.

 This book will appeal to the young generation and those who grew up in the 80s and 90s.
-It may also appeal to people who are free-spirited to.
+It may also appeal to free-spirited people.

 If you enjoy a good novel and one that keeps you hooked, The Beach is a book you’ll love!